kadirpekel/hack.io/README.md

 ```
 $ hackio emit o.foo.js
-  I have connected to an output, my name there is: hack.io.emit-0
 ```

 That is.
 You fired an event name 'o.foo' with data 'bar'.
-What a hack.
+What a hack!

---

-There is a lot to write, but that is it in brief for now.

 Disclaimer
 ----------